Academic Catalog and Handbooks

 1.0 Mission, Governance and Bylaws

 Part I of the Faculty Handbook contains mission statements unique to each undergraduate institution and the School of Theology-Seminary.
-Mission statements are prepared by the respective Boards of the college and university.
-An overview of the organization and institutional structure for the college and university is provided, as well as documentation of the history of the governance and bylaws of each institution.
+Mission statements are prepared by the respective Boards of Trustees of the College of Saint Benedict (the “College” or “CSB”), Saint John’s University (the “University” or “SJU”) and the Saint John’s School of Theology and Seminary (together, the “Institutions”).
+An overview of the organization and institutional structure of CSB and SJU is provided, as well as documentation of the history of the governance and bylaws of each institution.
 The role and responsibilities of academic administrators are also described.

 1.1 Mission and Values